beanone/graph_reader_api/README.md

    - Select the collection file: `tests/postman/graph_reader_api.postman_collection.json`

 3. The collection includes requests for all available endpoints:
+   - Login
    - Entity operations
    - Community operations
    - Search operations
    - Health check

+4. Obtain a JWT from Locksmitha:
+   - Send a POST request to `http://localhost:8001/auth/jwt/login` with your credentials.
+   - The `access_token` value will be automatically extracted from the response and setup into a global variable.

-4. Make sure the API is running locally before testing:
+5. Make sure the API is running locally before testing:
    ```bash
    docker-compose up --build
    ```

-5. Use the collection to test endpoints:
+6. Use the collection to test endpoints:
    - All requests are pre-configured to use `http://localhost:8000` as the base URL
    - Example data is included in the requests
    - Variables and test scripts are included to validate responses